MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 If you get an error similar to "Expression.Error: The environment 'Production' does not exist.", follow these steps to troubleshoot:

-1. Make sure you are using the right credentials to access Business Central.
-These might not be the same credentials you use to access Power BI.
+1. Make sure you're using the right credentials to access Business Central.
+These credentials might not be the same credentials you use to access Power BI.
 [How do I change or clear the account I'm currently using to connect to Business Central from Power BI Desktop?](/dynamics365/business-central/power-bi-faq?tabs=designer#perms)
 2. If your environment is an embed ISV environment, you need to specify the embed ISV name in parenthesis as part of the environment name.
 For example, if you want to connect to an environment named Production from the embed ISV named Fabrikam, you have to specify "PRODUCTION (fabrikam)" as environment name.

 ### "Can't insert a record.
 Current connection intent is Read-Only." error connecting to custom API page